sakloui/jorban-martysmods.github.io/docs/additional-guides/finding-the-architecture-type-of-an-executable.md

 ## Finding the Architecture Type of an Executable

 When modding with graphics injections, it is crucial to correctly determine the architecture type of your game's executable.
 Whether you are a seasoned modder or new to the world of modding, understanding the architecture type is essential for compatibility and proper execution of ReShade and other graphics injections into your game.

-We will explore various techniques and tools that will enable you to identify your application's architecture type with ease.

 ---